 TMJ disorder is often misunderstood, misdiagnosed, and mistreated.
-It is so important to our doctor and staff at TMJ Therapy in American Fork, Riverton, and North Ogden, UT, to help educate patients and doctors on this painful condition.
+It is so important to our doctors and staff at TMJ Therapy in American Fork, Riverton and North Ogden, Utah, to help educate patients and doctors on this painful condition.
 We are ready and dedicated to provide treatment for TMJ disorder; please call now and make an appointment with our office today!

 What is TMJ?